ludovicdeluna/policy/README.md

 transaction.follow_policies? :consistency, ...
 ```

-The policies are verified one-by-one in given order until the first break.
+Now the policies are verified one-by-one in **given order** (it may differ from the order of policies declaration) until the first break.

 # Compatibility